From A to Z: The Complete History of Amazon

 In 2000, the company took a total turnaround transforming itself into a marketplace and allowing its users to find and sell a variety of products and services online with the highest levels of quality and guarantee in the market.

-Having now fully entered the 21st century, Amazon adventured to take another (huge) step in its relentless evolution.
+Having now fully entered the 21st century, Amazon adventured to take another huge step in its relentless evolution.

 Amazon Web Services data centers are in the United States, Japan, Australia, Brazil, Europe and Singapore.
-Amazon’s biggest source of operating profit is its AWS program.
+Actually, Amazon’s biggest source of operating profit is its AWS program.

-Amazon bought Joyo in 2004.
+In 2004, Amazon bought Joyo.
 This company used to sell books and other media products, shipping to customers nationwide.

 Joyo was renamed “Amazon China” when Jeff Bezos acquired the company.
 The acquisition deal also included control over other Chinese subsidiaries and partners owned by Joyo.com.
+China boasts immense popularity in the realm of ecommerce, standing as one of the largest and most influential markets in the world.
+Additionally, China has became the largest exporter in the world.

 When Amazon launched its Fulfillment By Amazon (FBA) service in 2006, it was a groundbreaking program.

-Third-party sellers are part of the core of Amazon and are one of the most important sources of income, along with AWS, of Amazon.
-More than 50% of all Amazon sales come from third-party sellers.
+Thus began an ascending pyramid of growth for Amazon, that's why Amazon third-party sellers are part of the core of Amazon and are one of the most important sources of income, along with AWS, since more than 50% of all Amazon sales come from third-party sellers.

 Despite the rapid diversification of the company, there were still many projects that Bezos hadn’t had time to touch on.